Low FODMAP Garlicky Peanut Sauce? YES!

 Asian noodles with garlicky peanut sauce used to be on a regular rotation in my house and when I first learned that I would have to forgo garlic in my low-FODMAP diet I was mourning the idea of never having it again.
-Then, once I successfully made classic Basil Pesto substituting Garlic-Infused Oil for the garlic I realized that perhaps this sauce was within reach as well.

 This recipe is in fact the very same one that is featured in our Monash University compliant Zoodles & Tofu recipe.